Are Americans Too Stupid For Democracy?

 Education is another big difference.
 In those countries, spending on education is more or less uniform between schools and school districts.
 In the U.S., the amount spent on education varies wildly by school, district and state.
 And while it's in vogue to blame teachers and their unions for what ails our educational system, the reality is that poverty and inequality are the driving forces behind our kids' relatively low educational outcomes.

-As Linda Darling-Hammond, a professor of education at Stanford, recently told AlterNet, “students in American schools where fewer than 10 percent of the students live in poverty actually are number one in the world in reading.
+As Linda Darling-Hammond, a professor of education at Stanford, told AlterNet, “students in American schools where fewer than 10 percent of the students live in poverty actually are number one in the world in reading.
 The place where we really see the negative effects are in the growing number of schools with concentrated poverty, where more than 75 percent of children are poor.
 The children in those schools score at levels that are near those of developing countries.”